unl-statistics/R-workshops/README.md

 <!-- ** Schedule is tentative and subject to change due to enrollment and lab availability ** -->

 <!-- Workshops will be held in **Keim 214**.-->
-Workshops will be held on East Campus (Location TBD as workshops are closer)
+Workshops will be held in Hardin 49 (North wing, basement).

 Register for the workshops [here](https://forms.gle/7gS6phh6UHCcFLd1A).
 We will send you an email about a week before the workshops are held with additional details (location, what to expect, how to set up your computer).